 - Regularly attend the Independent Study area and participate in other school activities.

 Students attending ASC are considered to be respectful individuals.
-It is expected that the student’s behavior is that of a respectful individual while at the school.
+It is expected that the student’s behaviour is that of a respectful individual while at the school.
 Senior High students can take breaks in designated areas.